Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 This means that **all the computing hosts that may be used in the context of a distributed simulation must have access to such an Erlang environment**, with compatible versions.
 There are various ways of ensuring it, including the cases where:

 - an appropriate Erlang environment is already built-in on the host operating system
-- the hosts have access to some shared infrastructure (ex: a distributed filesystem, like NFS) - it is generally the case with HPC clusters
+- the hosts have access to some shared infrastructure (e.g. a distributed filesystem, like NFS) - it is generally the case with HPC clusters
 - a dedicated installation is performed on each of them

 Although older versions of Erlang were supported (initially starting from ``R12B-5``, released on November 5, 2008), API and typing changes require now using Erlang versions that are considerably more recent.
 One may preferably rely on the latest stable version available, as it is both more robust and efficient, and this is the one that is used by the developers of the engine.
 This version was usually in the form ``RxBy``, like ``R16B``, and now is named typically as ``OTP 23.2`` at the time of this writing.
 As the engine relies on some features introduced in ``OTP 23.0``, this version, or more recent, shall be used.